List of Good Trouble characters: Evan Speck

-Evan Speck (portrayed by TJ Linnard; seasons 1-4) is Mariana's boss and the CEO of Speckulate.
+Evan Speck (portrayed by TJ Linnard; seasons 1-5) is Mariana's boss and the CEO of Speckulate.
+He later becomes one of Mariana’s main love interests.

 Meera Mattei

 Meera Mattei (portrayed by Briana Venskus); season 1, guest season 2) is Sumi's former fiancée.

 Joey Riverton

 Joey Riverton (portrayed by Daisy Eagan; seasons 1–2) is Alice's love interest.

 Isaac Hall

 Isaac Hall (portrayed by Sarunas J. Jackson; seasons 1-3, guest season 4) is a former professional basketball player and Malika's boyfriend.

 Dom Williams

 Dom Williams (portrayed by J. Mallory McCree; seasons 1-2, guest season 3) is Malika's brother.

 Kate Nguyen

 Kate Nguyen (portrayed by Dianne Doan; season 1) is a judicial clerk for Judge Wilson.

 Jeff Maxwell

 Jeff Maxwell (portrayed by Chris Sheffield; season 1, guest season 2) is a businessman.
 He is the ex-boyfriend of Davia Moss and the estranged husband of Lily.

 Kelly Campbell

-Kelly Campbell (portrayed by Anastasia Leddick; season 1-4) is a resident at The Coterie and former member of Dennis' improv group.
+Kelly Campbell (portrayed by Anastasia Leddick; season 1-4, guest season 5) is a resident at The Coterie and former member of Dennis' improv group.